How to Install NVIDIA Drivers on Rocky Linux EL9 or EL8

 Problem Resolution: Troubleshooting Instructions

-These solutions may work, given the many different system setup, hardware and potential issues, you may need to do further research.
+These solutions may work, but given the many different system setups, hardware, and potential issues, you may need further research.

 If you’ve installed the NVIDIA drivers and are encountering problems due to Secure Boot, it may be possible to resolve these without disabling Secure Boot.
 Please follow these steps: